Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 As RADIUS is a "hop-by-hop" protocol, a RADIUS proxy shields the client from any information about downstream servers.
 While the client may be able to deduce the operational state of the local server (i.e., proxy), it cannot make any determination about the operational state of the downstream servers.

-Within RADIUS, proxies typically ony forward traffic between the NAS and RADIUS servers, and they do not generate their own response.
+Within RADIUS, proxies typically only forward traffic between the NAS and RADIUS servers, and they do not generate their own response.
 As a result, when a NAS does not receive a response to a request, this could be the result of packet loss between the NAS and proxy, a problem on the proxy, loss between the RADIUS proxy and server, or a problem with the server.

 When UDP is used as a transport protocol, the absence of a reply can cause a client to deduce (incorrectly) that the proxy is unavailable.